Port Harcourt Golf Club

 The Port Harcourt Golf Club is a public golf club established in 1928.
-It is one of oldest golf clubs in Nigeria with an 18-hole, par 70, 5,968 yard (5,457 m) course.
+It is one of oldest golf clubs in Nigeria with an 18-hole, par 70, 5,457 m course.
 It was designed by Thomas Collins.

 The golf club is located at 31A Forces Avenue, Old GRA, Port Harcourt, Rivers State.
 Over the years, the club has played host to both local and national golf tournaments.